-The outreach section provides an opportunity for our Alumni to provide Service to our Pershing Family, and work to develop future leaders either in the High School or College arena.
+The outreach section provides an opportunity for both Alumni Units, and members at-large, to provide Service to our Pershing Family, as well as Service to the Community, while working to develop future leaders either in the High School or College arena.

 High School Outreach – Blackjacks

 If providing Service to your Community by assisting with the development of Citizenship and Leadership in High School youth, is of interest to your AA unit (or to you as an At-Large/individual Brother), our High School Outreach

 Our High School outreach, is working with the National Society of BlackJacks.
 The BlackJacks provide a school with an existing Junior Reserve Officer Training Course (JROTC) for any of the services, to implement an Honors Society within their Corps of Cadets.
 The need for help with the Expansion and Maintenance of these High School units, is similar to the need for help with our Undergraduate Brothers.

 Alumni live in almost every state in the union here in the U.S. With membership extending across the country, we are positioned for individuals and units to identify schools within their operational footprint (close to them) that have a JROTC unit, and offer the opportunity to establish a BlackJacks unit at their school.